Tyler Stephenson Player Props: Reds vs. Cubs

-Tyler Stephenson -- .158 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Justin Steele on the mound, on May 26 at 2:20 PM ET.
+On Saturday, Tyler Stephenson (batting .205 in his past 10 games) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Cardinals.
+He had three hits (going 3-for-5 with a double and two RBI) in his most recent appearance against the Cubs.

 Tyler Stephenson Game Info & Props vs. the Cubs